phoenixframework/phoenix/docs/testing/testing.md

 Running tests in random order is a good way to ensure that our tests are truly isolated.
 If we notice that we get sporadic failures for a given test, it may be because a previous test changes the state of the system in ways that aren't cleaned up afterward, thereby affecting the tests which follow.
 Those failures might only present themselves if the tests are run in a specific order.

-ExUnit, will randomize the order tests run in by default, using an integer to seed the randomization.
+ExUnit will randomize the order tests run in by default, using an integer to seed the randomization.
 If we notice that a specific random seed triggers our intermittent failure, we can re-run the tests with that same seed to reliably recreate that test sequence in order to help us figure out what the problem is.

 ```console
 $ mix test --seed 401472